apache/nuttx/configs/viewtool-stm32f107/README.txt

   USBHostShield-v13 (See schematic).

   DuinoFun UHS mini v2.0.
 No schematics available.
-This is the pinout:
+This is how the pins are labeled:

-     INT                                                  MAX_RST?
+     INT                                                 MAX_RST
       o     o     o     o     o     o     o     o     o     o     o     o o     o     o     o     o
     V_BUS  INT   GPX MAX_RST  SS

-      o     o     o     o     o     o     o     o     o     o     o     o SS   CLK*  MISO  MOSI*                         VCC         GND
+      o     o     o     o     o     o     o     o     o     o     o     o SS   CLK*  MISO  MOSI*                         VCC         GND**

-  NOTE:  There is a error in the silkscreen:  The pin labeled CLK is actually MOSI; the pin labeled MOST is the clock
+  *  NOTE:  There is a error in the silkscreen:  The pin labeled CLK is actually MOSI; the pin labeled MOSI is the clock ** Not labeled

   Using SPI1 on J8 pins 7-12, discretes on J18